PX4/PX4-Autopilot/src/modules/micrortps_bridge/README.md

                           src/modules/micrortps_bridge/micrortps_client
     -f FASTRTPSGEN, --fastrtpsgen-dir FASTRTPSGEN
                           fastrtpsgen installation dir, by default /bin
+    --no-delete           Do not delete dir tree output dir(s)
   ```

  - The argument **--send/-s** means that the application from PX4 side will send these messages, and the argument **--receive/-r** specifies which messages is going to be received.